Edragon/edragon.github.io/Board/NBL/NBL1089-DAT/NBL1089-DAT.md

 ## Note

 - Please notice microphone is not pre-soldered on board, you can do it yourself or add note to ask us to do it when you place order.
+- More function is developing now, any updates we will update on wiki page.
+Also support customize.

 ## Demos